rosanamolina/gizmo-paper/README.md

 # gizmo-paper
-Software and analysis files for the GIZMO
+Software and analysis programs for the GIZMO